 Funnily enough, I realised later that the answer to where Bear and Chook would go next could be found in the first book, if only I had the eyes to see it, from the moment Bear climbed the mud castle and waved from the turret, saying to Chook, ‘I can see the sea...’.

-To get to the sea, of course, there has to be danger along the way.
-They have to leave the pond, their familiar home.
+To get to the sea, of course, there must be danger along the way.
+They must leave the pond, their familiar home.
 There is a bridge, a forest, a mountain.
-Places they have to travel under, through and over before they finally arrive.
+Places they must travel under, through and over before they finally arrive.

 ‘Bear and Chook’ and ‘Bear and Chook by the Sea’ are both meditations on the nature of friendship.
 When I was a child, I wanted a best friend desperately, that one person who I could laugh with and share secrets with, that one person who would be with me wherever I might go, in real life and in my imaginary world.
 And the memory of that desire, I think is at the heart of both books.

 True friendship is a beautiful thing but it’s also a little scary.
 Being a true friend always requires more courage than we think we have and more kindness than we think we need.
 The thing I hope children will see in ‘Bear and Chook by the Sea’ is the way deep friendship has this amazing capacity to make us more than we will ever be, just on our own.